 Effective January 1, 2018, the Company adopted Topic 606, Revenue from Contracts with Customers, using the modified retrospective transition method.
 The adoption of the new revenue standards as of January 1, 2018 did not change the Company's revenue recognition as the majority of its revenues continue to be recognized when the customer takes control of its product.
-As the Company did not identify any accounting changes that impacted the amount of reported revenues with respect to its product revenues, and therefore no adjustment to retained earnings was required upon adoption.
+As the Company did not identify any accounting changes that impacted the amount of reported revenues with respect to its product revenues, no adjustment to retained earnings was required upon adoption.

-In general, the Company's performance obligation is to transfer its products to its distributors.
+In general, the Company's performance obligation is to transfer it products to its distributors.
 Revenues from product sales are recognized when the customer obtains control of the Company's products, which occurs at a point in time, typically upon delivery to the customer.

-The Company's revenue is generated mainly from the sale of sensor products, and horticultural sensors and filters, such as light meters.
+The Company's revenue mainly generates from sale of sensor products, horticultural sensors and filters, such as light meters.
 The Company evaluated its product sales contracts and determined that those contracts are generally capable of being distinct and accounted for as separate performance obligations.
-A performance obligation is satisfied when the finished product is delivered to the customers.
+Performance obligation is satisfied when the finished goods product delivered to the customers.